DawidPiorkowski/Happy_Fruit/Pseudo.md

 PSEUDO CODE

-Define cities with initial values, capacities, and requirements
+- Define cities

-functions to determine inventory status
+- Functions to determine inventory status

-Function for Finding cities needing inventory and those with a surplus
+- Function for finding cities needing inventory and those with a surplus

-Function for planning routes from surplus cities to cities with needs
+- Function for planning routes from surplus cities to cities with needs

-Function for displaying planned routes
+- Function for displaying planned routes

-Function for Main function to run the program
+- Functions for specific day-by-day logic
+- Function for main simulation loop